-Alternative: Preferred Alternative B No-Go , alternative A Alternative PLANNING, DESIGN AND DEVELOPMEN PHASE TER RESTRIAL BIODIVERSITY ASS Potential impact and risk: LOSS OF FLORA SPECIES C 1 Nature of impact: Loss of flora Species of Conservation Concern during pre-construction site clearing activities.
+Alternative: Preferred Alternative A Alternative B No-Go Alternative PLANNING, DESIGN AND DEVELOPMENT PHASE TERRESTRIAL BIODIVERSITY ASSESSMENT IMPACT 2 Nature of impact: Loss of flora Species of Conservation Concern during pre-construction site clearing activities.
 Several special of concern are known from surrounding areas, which could be destroyed during site preparation, none of which were confirmed to be present.
-No Impact Extent and duration of impact: Local and limited to site Short term (1-5 years) Local and limited to site Short term (1-5 years) Consequence of impact or risk: Loss of Flora SCC Loss of Flora SCC Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be Low High Low High reversed: - Indirect impacts: None identified.
+No Impact Extent and duration of impact: Local and limited to site Short term (1-5 years) Local and limited to site Short term (1-5 years) Consequence of impact or risk: Loss of Flora SCC Loss of Flora SCC Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Low Low Degree to which the impact can be reversed: High High Indirect impacts: None identified.
 None identified.
 Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: High - No SCC found on site High - No SCC found on site Degree to which the impact can be managed: Manageable Manageable Degree to which the impact can be mitigated: Can be mitigated Can be mitigated Proposed mitigation: A flora search and rescue is unlikely to be required and no protected flora were found to be present within a natural context.
-Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact
+Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation Very Low (-) Very Low (-) No Impact